Payouts

-Payouts for auditors consist in shares of the prize pool calculated based on the severity and number of findings an auditor submits during a smart contract auditing competition.
+Auditor payouts consist of shares of the prize pool calculated based on the [severity](https://docs.codehawks.com/hawks-auditors/how-to-evaluate-a-finding-severity) and [number of findings](https://docs.codehawks.com/hawks-auditors/how-to-write-and-submit-a-finding) an auditor submits during a smart contract auditing competition.

 **Current Payout Calculation:**